-- Go to the android SDK command-line tools download page and download related zip file.
+- Go to the android SDK command-line tools download page and download the related zip files.

 - Unzip the zip file to a local folder for example C:\android-sdk.

-- Now when you start the Android Studio for the next time, it will let you to select the android SDK location folder, just select above folder.
+- Now when you start the Android Studio for the next time, it will let you select the android SDK location folder, just select the above folder.

 - You can also change the android SDK location folder in the Android Studio Settings dialog.